hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250925359v1-from-internal-representations-to-text-quality-a-geometric-approach-t.md

 ---
 layout: default
-title: From Internal Representations to Text Quality: A Geometric Approach to LLM Evaluation
+title: "From Internal Representations to Text Quality: A Geometric Approach to LLM Evaluation"
 ---

 # From Internal Representations to Text Quality: A Geometric Approach to LLM Evaluation